baselcodes/PCD2020/Twitter Workshop/README.md

 ## Prerequisites

-To access the [Twitter Api](https://developer.twitter.com/en) you need to setup 2 things:
+To access the [Twitter Api](https://developer.twitter.com/en) you need to setup 3 things:

 1. Create a Twitter Profile [here](https://twitter.com/i/flow/signup)
 2. Apply for a Twitter Developer Account [here](https://developer.twitter.com/en/apply-for-access). **This might take a while because it's revisited by an actual human.**
+3. Be shure that you have [Node.js](https://nodejs.org/en/) installed!

 ## Setup